Achieving for Children (AfC) Local Authority Designated Officer (LADO) Service

 - All settings should have an up-to-date managing allegations or whistle blowing policy.

 - Do not investigate the matter, question the victim, alleged perpetrator or potential witnesses without a consultation with the LADO Service.

 - Ensure children are safeguarded, make a referral to the SPA/MASH if required.

 - The LADO Service is available to offer advice and support on any safeguarding or managing allegation matters, so if in doubt, always make a call to the service.

 Make a referral to the AFC LADO Service (Local Authority Designated Officer)

 The Referral and Contact Officer is Julie Fisher, who manages all calls and consultations into the LADO Service.
 Julie provides advice and support and will agree next steps for the contact, which may lead to a referral.

-Once a referral is received and it is agreed LADO support will be provided, Mandy Burrows will be the named LADO managing the referral and ongoing support.
-Mandy chairs most Allegations Against Staff and Volunteer (ASV) meetings.
+Once a referral is received and it is agreed LADO support will be provided, Jacqueline will be the named LADO managing the referral and ongoing support.
+Jacqueline chairs most Allegations Against Staff and Volunteer (ASV) meetings.